 “Upperlimb 0.2” was the first application based on the Nimue platform - a high configurable set of modules to build up motion analysis applications.
 It includes a big set of commercial modules, which prohibits, that the application can be made available open source as a whole.

 With the growing number of PD students, working with this software, and with the growing number of publications based on its calculations, the idea comes up to implement a “Version 2 Upperlimb software” and to make it commonly available.

-At the preset, we have started to make the usage of the current (already extended) version of the software possible outside the Heidelberg Motionlab.
+At the preset, Ihave started to make the usage of the current (already extended) version of the software possible outside the Heidelberg Motionlab.
 To do this, the documentation must be extended and components which are very specific for the Heidelberg Motionlab must be removed.
 Based on the experiences made with the application of the software in Schulthess clinics in Zürich - Swizerland and at Hertie institute Tübingen - Germany I try to move the development of the software into a generic tool which can be used by the customers with minimal support.
 This is also driven by the usage of the software in the Robot and Human Motion Lab at Baden-Württemberg Cooperative State Universtity Karlsruhe.

 If you are interested in starting with upperbody motion analysis you can ask Oliver Rettig for an introduction in measuring and modelling details, in the usage of the Upperlimb software and for adaptions to your specific research interests.
 Professional support and consulting is available.